Ibukhvalov/3DCurves/README.md

 Implemented all given tasks with the parallel computing as additional requirement

-branch test is used to measure deviation of raw derivative from calculated ones.
+branch test is used to measure deviation of raw derivatives from calculated ones.